Updated August 24, 2021.

 - In some cases, your landlord may agree to pay for some of the leasehold improvements as part of your lease negotiations.

-- Profile by Sanford must approve your location, but the selection and lease negotiation of the premises are your sole responsibility.
+- Profile by Sanford must approve your site selection before you develop your store.

-- The contract for the build-out will be between the general contractor and you, the franchisee.
+- The contract for the build-out will be between you and the general contractor, and Profile by Sanford’s internal development management team will provide space planning assistance and construction coordination services.

 - The rental expense may vary widely based on geographic location, size of the premises, local rental rates, and other factors.

-- A typical premises occupies from 1,800 to 2,500 square feet of commercial space for a stand-alone store, and from 500 to 600 square feet for an in-facility store.
+- A typical stand-alone store occupies from 1,500 to 1,800 square feet of commercial space, and a typical in-facility store occupies from 500 to 600 square feet of commercial space.

 - For an in-facility store, rent may be in the form of a flat rate or a percentage of gross sales.

-- Landlords may require a last month’s rent and security deposit, and utility companies may require that you place a deposit prior to installing telephone, gas, and electricity and related utility services.
+- Landlords may require a last month’s rent and security deposit, and utility companies may require that you place a deposit before installing telephone, gas and electricity, and related utility services.

 - A typical utility security deposit is one month’s expense.
 A typical lease deposit will be an amount equal to one month’s rent.